 Numbers too big to ignore: women politicians in the ACT.

-Fifty-five ACT women have been elected to these bodies: the earliest were Mary Stevenson (1951) and Ann Dalgarno (1959) who served on the ACT Advisory Council.
-Senator Susan Ryan was elected in the federal election of 1975 as one of the first two Senators for the Australian Capital Territory.
-Ros Kelly became the first female representative for Canberra in the House of Representatives in 1980.
+Sixty ACT women have been elected to these bodies to 2024: the earliest were Mary Stevenson (1951) and Ann Dalgarno (1959) who served on the ACT Advisory Council.

 The ACT’s Hare-Clark proportional voting system of multi-member electorates gives voters the opportunity to select their own preferences for candidates within their chosen political parties to represent them.
 It is notable that they are choosing to elect women.